andyra/tes/site/content/collections/wiki/mr-gladiola.md

   - people
   - professors
 ---
-Educational instructor for flamingos at the [Ball Vintage Flamingo Ranch].
+Educational instructor for flamingos at the [Ball Ranch Flamingo Farm].